Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Abstract

 \section{Abstract}

 Explosive demands for LLMs often cause user queries to accumulate in server queues, requiring efficient routing (query-LLM matching) and scheduling (query prioritization) mechanisms.
 Several online algorithms are being deployed, but they overlook the following two key challenges inherent to conversational LLM services: (1) unsatisfied users may retry queries, increasing the server backlog, and (2) requests for ``explicit" feedback, such as ratings, degrade user experiences.
 In this paper, we develop a joint routing and scheduling algorithm that leverages ``implicit" feedback inferred from user retrial behaviors.
 The key idea is to propose and study the framework of contextual queueing bandits with multinomial logit feedback (CQB-MNL).
 CQB-MNL models query retrials, as well as context-based learning for user preferences over LLMs.
-Our algorithm, anytime CQB (ACQB), achieves efficient learning while maintaining queue stability by combining Thompson sampling with forced exploration at a decaying rate.
+Our algorithm, anytime CQB (\textbf{ACQB}), achieves efficient learning while maintaining queue stability by combining Thompson sampling with forced exploration at a decaying rate.
 We show that ACQB simultaneously achieves a cumulative regret of $\tildeO{\sqrt{t}}$ for routing and a queue length regret of $\tildeO{t^{-1/4}}$ for any large $t$.
 For experiments, we refine query embeddings via contrastive learning while adopting a disjoint parameter model to learn LLM-specific parameters.
-Experiments on \textsc{SPROUT}, \textsc{EmbedLLM}, and \textsc{RouterBench} datasets confirm that both algorithms consistently outperform baselines.
+Experiments on synthetic data, offline routing datasets (\textsc{SPROUT}, \textsc{EmbedLLM}, and \textsc{RouterBench}), and real user conversation logs (\textsc{WildChat-1M}) confirm that our methods improve routing, scheduling, and queue stability against strong online and offline-trained baselines.